-Tallow has many other uses like soap making.
-Ever wondered why McDonald's french fries and KFC tasted so good?
-When they first started they used tallow before they switched to cooking oil, plant oils, and palm oil.
+Tallow from cows has many other uses and benefits like soap or candle making at home.
+Have you ever wondered why McDonald's french fries and KFC fried chicken tasted so good?
+When they first started years ago, they used tallow fats before the recent switch to cooking oil, vegetable oils, and palm oil.

-If you’re conscious of reducing your carbon footprint, eat a complete nose-to-tail diet, or simply don’t like to waste food, then pay attention.
-You can use the greaves - fat leftover from rendering tallow, as food for your dogs or birds.
+If you’re conscious of reducing your carbon footprint, eat a complete nose-to-tail diet, or don’t like to waste food today, then pay attention.
+You can use the greaves - fat-based leftover from rendering beef tallow, as full animal food for your dogs or birds.

 Cheap Household Products

-If you want to go really old-school and save money at the same time, you can make tallow soap with essential oils, body butter, and use it for washing your clothes.
-If you want to get really creative, you can even make tallow candles.
-Tallow is to budget-savers what bi-carb soda is to savvy house cleaners.
+If you want to go really old-school and save money at the same time, you can start to make and use tallow soaps with essential fatty oils, water, body butter, and balm.
+You can use it for washing your clothes.
+If you want to get creative, you can even make tallow fat candles.
+Tallow is to total budget-savers what bi-carb soda is to savvy house cleaners.

-Lard is essentially ‘old-fashioned butter’.
-It was and still is, used in pastries, sausages and pates.
-You’ve probably eaten many saturated fats and not even known it.
+Lard is essentially ‘old-fashioned butter.'
+It was and still is, used to make pastries, sausages, and pates.
+If you check carefully, you’ve probably eaten many saturated fats and not even known it or think about it.
 It’s also used to make body butter.

 It contains high amounts of saturated fat (healthy fats) and no (bad) trans fats.

-Beef tallow is the modern version of lard.
-It's used more often in cooking and baking.
+Beef tallow fat is the modern version of lard.
+It's used more often in high heat cooking and baking instead of vegetable oil.

 How to Make Beef Tallow

-Preheat your oven to 248F Chop your suet into small, bite-sized pieces.
+Preheat your oven to 248F.
+Chop into small, bite-sized pieces.
 (Cut them as small as you can because it will melt better.
 I generally aim for ½’’ cubes or smaller.)
-If I’m in a hurry I use a food processor.
+If I’m in a hurry, I use a food processor.

-- Use a strainer to strain out the leftover jelly bits
+- Use a strainer to strain out the leftover fat jelly bits.

-- Use a cheesecloth or fine muslin cloth to strain again
+- Use a cheesecloth or fine muslin cloth to strain the fats again.

-- Enjoy your clarified tallow with your next meal.
+- Enjoy your clarified tallow fats with your next meal.